^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In the vast majority of cases, hydro- or aquaphobia comes down to the fear of swimming in a deep and open body of water.
-The fear does not touch the water in the cup, saucepan, or your own bathtub.
-People can even enter the water on the beach, splash in it, swim along the shore, if the depth allows them to touch the bottom with their feet, but if you don't feel it, real panic sets in.
-This most common fear of water is specifically called batophobia (fear of depth).
-It can affect both adults and children.
+In the vast majority of cases, hydro- or aquaphobia comes down to the fear of swimming in deep and open water.
+The fear does not concern water in a cup, saucepan or in your own bathtub.
+People can even enter the water on the beach, splash in it, swim along the shore if the depth allows you to touch the bottom with your feet, but if you do not feel it, real panic sets in.
+This most common fear of water has a specific name - bathophobia (fear of depth).
+Both adults and children can be subject to it.
 It has nothing to do with ordinary caution, although such fear can go away on its own, for example, when a person learns to swim well and gains self-confidence both on land and in water.
-But more often, without treatment, the fear of water at the height of the phobia is aggravated over time, and a person can no longer even be on the shore of a reservoir, think about deep water, watch photographs and films depicting lakes and seas.
-Symptoms of physical ailment are added to inadequately strong feelings, and fear becomes a real illness.
+But more often, without treatment, the fear of water at the height of the phobia worsens over time, and a person can no longer even be on the shore of a reservoir, think about deep water, watch photos and films with lakes and seas.
+Inappropriately strong experiences are accompanied by symptoms of physical illness, and fear becomes a real illness.

-There are also more exotic types of hydrophobia, for example, ablutophobia, when fear causes the need to even rinse your mouth, wash your face, take a shower, wash, carry out any procedure involving water.
-Hydrophobia also includes the fear of sweating heavily in public and emitting an unpleasant odor.
+There are also more exotic types of hydrophobia, such as ablutophobia, when the fear causes the need to even rinse the mouth, wash the face, take a shower, wash, or perform any procedure involving water.
+Hydrophobia also includes a panic fear of sweating heavily in a public place and emitting an unpleasant odor.

-Sometimes people swim calmly during the day, but are afraid to swim at night, or swim in the clear water of a pool or sea, but cannot bring themselves to swim in water bodies if the bottom is not visible or algae grow in the water.
-Some are scared to panic by the endless expanses of the sea or ocean (thalassophobia), even frozen water in the form of ice and snow can cause rejection (chionophobia).
+Sometimes people swim calmly during the day, but are afraid to swim at night, or swim in clear water of a pool or sea, but cannot force themselves to swim in bodies of water if the bottom is not visible or if there are algae growing in the water.
+Some are scared to the point of panic by the endless expanses of the sea or ocean (thalassophobia), even frozen water in the form of ice and snow can cause aversion (chionophobia).

-Fear of water refers to specific phobias, or rather, fears of the natural environment.
-It covers a person exposed to it in very specific situations related to water, fixed in the subconscious as dangerous because of the stress experienced in the past.
-[1]
+Fear of water is a specific phobia, or more precisely, a fear of the natural environment.
+It affects a person subject to it in very specific situations related to water, which have become ingrained in the subconscious as dangerous due to stress experienced in the past. [ 1 ]

 Epidemiology

-Aquaphobia in various forms is quite common, although not as widespread as fear of heights, crowds, dogs, blood, open / closed space.
-The exact statistics of the fear of water is not known, but in general, the presence of various phobias is recognized in surveys from 2 to 12% of the world's population.
-In advanced economies, more people suffer from isolated phobias (on average 6-8% of the population) than in developing Asian, African, Latin American countries (2-4%).
-The probability of a phobic disorder occurring throughout life is estimated at about 11%, although specific or isolated phobias most often develop in early childhood or adolescence and can be self-limited or accompany a person throughout his life.
-In general, in older age groups of the population, the prevalence of phobias is less.
-[2]
+Aquaphobia in its various manifestations is quite common, although not as widespread as the fear of heights, crowds, dogs, blood, open/closed spaces.
+The exact statistics of fear of water are unknown, but in general, from 2 to 12% of the world's population admits to having various phobias in surveys.
+In countries with developed economies, more people suffer from isolated phobias (on average 6-8% of the population) than in developing Asian, African, and Latin American countries (2-4%).
+The likelihood of developing a phobic disorder throughout life is estimated at approximately 11%, although specific or isolated phobias most often develop in early childhood or puberty and can self-limit or accompany a person throughout life.
+In general, in older age groups of the population, the prevalence of phobias is lower. [ 2 ]

 Causes fear of water

-The fear of water is found in different ways, more often it is the fear of deep large water associated with a hypothetical danger of drowning.
-But there may be a more rare phobia - the fear of water procedures in general and even of places associated with them, for example, a swimming pool, bathroom, shower.
+Fear of water occurs in different variants, most often it is a fear of deep big water, associated with the hypothetical danger of drowning.
+But there can also be a rarer phobia - fear of water procedures in general and even places associated with them, for example, a swimming pool, a bathroom, a shower cabin.

-If the first variant of fears can occur in people of different ages, then the second is more typical for children.
+While the first type of fear can occur in people of different ages, the second is more typical for children.

-The reason for the emergence of an irrational uncontrollable fear of water usually becomes some, possibly repeated, traumatic situation, often from childhood, and, of course, the personality traits of a person - impressionability, suspiciousness, the ability to "get stuck" on certain events.
-An unconditional genetic tendency has been revealed: sometimes members of the same family in several generations suffer from any phobia, identical twins both suffer from phobias twice as often as heterozygous ones.
-In addition, you can teach the child to be afraid of water: if one of the parents shows a clear fear of an open reservoir, encourages excessive caution in the child, scares the child with the possibility of drowning, then the result will not be slow to affect.
-[3]
+The cause of the irrational, uncontrollable fear of water is usually some, possibly repeated, psychotraumatic situation, often from childhood, and, of course, the personality traits of a person - impressionability, suspiciousness, the ability to "get stuck" on certain events.
+An unconditional genetic predisposition has been identified: sometimes members of one family suffer from some phobia in several generations, identical twins both suffer from phobias twice as often as heterozygous ones.
+In addition, you can teach a child to be afraid of water: if one of the parents shows obvious fear of open water, encourages excessive caution in the child, scares him with the possibility of drowning, then the result will not be long in coming. [ 3 ]

 Risk factors

-The most common external risk factors for the development of fear of water in childhood are careless or violent actions of parents when bathing a child, when he feels discomfort associated with the temperature of the water, contact with the detergent in the eyes or mouth, sudden immersion in the bath, etc. Such stimuli can lead to to a complete rejection of water procedures in general or any one that seems especially "scary", for example, washing your hair.
+The most common external risk factors for the development of fear of water in childhood are careless or violent actions of parents during bathing the child, when the child feels discomfort associated with the temperature of the water, detergent getting into the eyes or mouth, abrupt immersion in the bath, etc. Such stimuli can lead to a complete rejection of water procedures in general or any one that seems especially “scary”, for example, washing the head.

-A child's fear of bathing can be caused by a blackout in the apartment during the procedure, an emergency due to flooding of the apartment, and other events that lead to the creation of misconceptions about water as an extremely dangerous substance.
-[4]
+A child's fear of bathing can be caused by a power outage in the apartment during the procedure, an emergency situation involving flooding of the apartment, or other events that lead to the creation of incorrect ideas about water as an extremely dangerous substance. [ 4 ]

-At a later age, such inexplicable fear can be caused by watching a movie in which someone is drowning in a river, dying at the hands of a murderer in a bath or shower (a fairly common plot move).
-Disaster films about cruise ship crashes, tsunamis and floods, especially without age restrictions for viewing, can trigger the development of thalassophobia.
+Later in life, such an inexplicable fear may be caused by watching a movie in which someone drowns in a river, dies at the hands of a killer in a bathtub or shower (a fairly common plot device).
+Disaster movies about cruise ship wrecks, tsunamis and floods, especially without taking into account age restrictions for viewing, can become an impetus for the development of thalassophobia.

-Fear of open bodies of water can develop in a person who was drowning or saw someone else drown.
+Fear of open water can develop in a person who has drowned or seen someone else drown.

-The underpinnings of aquaphobia can be scary stories about water, pools, monsters living in their depths.
-Often, a phobia can develop as a result of obsessive thoughts that appear as a result of thinking about a disturbing situation.
+The background of aquaphobia can be scary stories about watermen, pools, monsters living in their depths.
+Often, the phobia can develop as a consequence of obsessive thoughts that appear as a result of thinking about a disturbing situation.

-The development of phobias is facilitated by the weakening of the body after suffering acute infectious diseases and intoxication, due to the presence of chronic debilitating pathologies, addictions, severe physical or mental stress.
+The development of phobias is facilitated by the weakening of the body after acute infectious diseases and intoxications, due to the presence of chronic debilitating pathologies, addictions, heavy physical or mental stress.

 Pathogenesis

-The pathogenesis of any phobia is not yet fully understood.
-Phobias often develop in people with mental illness, then they are considered in the context of the underlying pathology as one of the painful manifestations.
+The pathogenesis of any phobia has not yet been fully elucidated.
+Phobias often develop in people with mental illnesses, then they are considered in the context of the underlying pathology as one of the painful manifestations.

 Primary phobias (synonyms: simple, isolated, specific) are considered subtypes of anxiety disorder.
-The mechanism of their development is associated with two types of factors: predispositional and directly provoking the appearance of fear.
-The former include hereditarily determined personality traits, upbringing (lack of stress resistance, helplessness), certain physical disorders that contribute to the development of symptoms of autonomic disorders.
+The mechanism of their development is associated with two types of factors: predispositional and directly provoking the emergence of fear.
+The first include hereditarily determined personality traits, upbringing (lack of stress resistance, helplessness), certain physical disorders that contribute to the development of symptoms of vegetative disorders.
 The second, direct provocateurs, include any experience of negative interaction with water, which can develop into a fear of repeating a frightening situation and eventually develop into aquaphobia.

 I.P.
-Pavlov attributed phobias to disorders of higher nervous activity and considered them a manifestation of the instability of the inhibition process.
-Modern neurophysiological studies show that the following brain structures are mainly involved in the pathogenesis of a phobic disorder: the prefrontal cortex (located immediately behind the frontal parts of the skull, analyzes sound and visual stimuli, "turns on and off" the alarm response), the amygdala (receives information from the cortex of the brain and starts a chain of chemical reactions that lead the body to a state of anxiety), the hippocampus (storage of information received from the senses), the dorsal nucleus of the suture (an accumulation of serotonergic neurons, immediately responds to fear and fixes such a reaction), part of the reticular formation is the blue nucleus (receives signals from the amygdala and initiates the development of autonomic reactions: tachycardia, hypertension, sweating and dilated pupils).
+Pavlov classified phobias as disorders of higher nervous activity and considered them to be a manifestation of instability of the inhibition process.
+Modern neurophysiological studies show that the following brain structures are mainly involved in the pathogenesis of phobic disorders: the prefrontal cortex of the brain (located immediately behind the frontal parts of the skull, analyzes sound and visual stimuli, "turns on and off" the anxiety reaction), the amygdala (receives information from the cerebral cortex and launches a chain of chemical reactions that lead the body into a state of anxiety), the hippocampus (storage of information received from the senses), the dorsal raphe nucleus (a cluster of serotonergic neurons, immediately reacts to fear and reinforces this reaction), part of the reticular formation - the blue nucleus (receives signals from the amygdala and initiates the development of vegetative reactions: tachycardia, hypertension, sweating and dilation of the pupils).
 The hypothalamic-pituitary-adrenal axis is also involved in the pathogenesis.
-The mechanism of development of phobia from a neurochemical point of view is associated with impaired metabolism of monoamine neurotransmitters, mainly norepinephrine and serotonin.
-Disorders of neurotransmission in other systems are also observed.
+The mechanism of phobia development from a neurochemical point of view is associated with a disturbance in the metabolism of monoamine neurotransmitters, mainly norepinephrine and serotonin.
+Neurotransmission disturbances in other systems are also observed.

-Cognitive psychology considers people with phobic disorders initially predisposed to distort the perception of signals from both internal organs and from the outside, when an imaginary danger appears.
-In our case, the alleged contact with water provokes in the patient the appearance of images and thoughts of a catastrophic nature, triggering uncontrollable fear.
-It is the expectation of inadequately terrible consequences, so to speak, a catastrophic interpretation of the situation, which, according to experts, is the direct source of the appearance of a phobia.
-The increasing tension causes a series of autonomic dysfunctions.
-A person feels that control over the situation eludes him, but it is believed that the patient is strained even more by somatic manifestations, which he is also unable to control: increased heart rate, pressure surges, paresthesias, respiratory problems, dizziness, chills, sweating - deterioration of well-being up to to fainting.
+Cognitive psychology considers people with phobic disorders to be initially predisposed to distortion of the perception of signals coming from both internal organs and from the outside, when an imaginary danger appears.
+In our case, the supposed contact with water provokes the patient to have images and thoughts of a catastrophic nature, triggering uncontrollable fear.
+It is the expectation of inadequately terrible consequences, so to speak, a catastrophic interpretation of the situation, which, as experts believe, is the direct source of the appearance of phobia.
+Growing tension causes a series of vegetative dysfunctions.
+A person feels that control over the situation is slipping away from him, but it is believed that the patient is even more tense due to somatic manifestations, which he is also unable to control: increased heart rate, pressure surges, paresthesia, breathing problems, dizziness, chills, sweating - deterioration of health up to a fainting state.

-Ultimately, after several encounters with a frightening object, in this case water, a chain of pathological reactions is fixed in the subconscious: a meeting with an object of fear -> a supposedly dangerous situation -> its catastrophic perception -> anxiety, fear, phobia -> disorders of the autonomic nervous system -> avoidant behavior + setting on a potential meeting with a dangerous object, waiting for it.
+Eventually, after several encounters with a frightening object, in this case water, a chain of pathological reactions is established in the subconscious: encounter with the object of fear ―> a supposedly dangerous situation ―> its catastrophic perception ―> anxiety, fear, phobia ―> disorders of the autonomic nervous system ―> avoidance behavior + attitude towards a potential encounter with a dangerous object, expectation of it.

-The scheme presented above describes the pathogenesis of phobia in a very simplified manner, cross reactions occur between the links of the chain, while individual links support the source of psychological stress.
-For example, autonomic dysfunctions potentiate catastrophic thoughts: an increased heart rate is interpreted as a serious heart attack, dizziness - as the eve of a stroke, a veil in front of the eyes - as the threat of collapse.
+The above diagram very simply describes the pathogenesis of phobia, cross-reactions occur between the links of the chain, while individual links support the source of psychological tension.
+For example, vegetative dysfunctions potentiate catastrophic thoughts: increased heartbeat is interpreted as a serious heart attack, dizziness - as a prelude to a stroke, a veil before the eyes - as a threat of collapse.

-Naturally, the patient constructs his behavior in such a way as to avoid meeting the frightening object as much as possible.
-In cases of batophobia or thalassophobia, this is quite possible to achieve, with ablutophobia, everything is somewhat more difficult.
+Naturally, the patient builds his behavior in such a way as to avoid meeting the frightening object if possible.
+In cases of bathophobia or thalassophobia, this is quite possible to achieve, with ablutophobia everything is somewhat more complicated.

-In addition, in order to distract from their fears, patients invent various protective rituals that may even be effective for a while, but the situation without treatment is aggravated in most cases, and it is much more difficult to get rid of an advanced phobia.
+In addition, in order to distract themselves from their fears, patients come up with various protective rituals, which can even be effective for some time, but the situation without treatment worsens in most cases, and it is much more difficult to get rid of an advanced phobia.

 Symptoms fear of water

-Fear is a basic protective emotion that promotes self-preservation caused by a potentially dangerous object or situation.
-Feeling fear in moments of danger is quite normal, it helps to mobilize the body's resources and avoid dangerous situations.
-But ordinary caution, fear of unwanted consequences from contact with danger and phobia (pathological fear) are completely different concepts.
+Fear is a basic protective emotion that promotes self-preservation, caused by a potentially dangerous object or situation.
+It is quite normal to experience fear in moments of danger, it helps to mobilize the body's resources and avoid dangerous situations.
+But ordinary caution, fear of undesirable consequences from contact with danger and phobia (pathological fear) are completely different concepts.

-First, with simple hydrophobia, panic fear arises in strictly defined situations associated with water, or in any contact with water only (total aquaphobia).
-Outside them, a person is absolutely adequate.
-Secondly, he realizes that his reaction to water is not entirely normal, but he is not able to control it.
+Firstly, with simple hydrophobia, panic fear occurs in strictly defined situations related to water, or with any contact only with water (total aquaphobia).
+Outside of them, a person is absolutely adequate.
+Secondly, he realizes that his reaction to water is not quite normal, but he is not able to control it.

 The first signs of aquaphobia are noted independently.
-Older children, adolescents and adults begin to notice that a certain water situation causes them anxiety and a strong desire to avoid it.
-If it is not possible to evade, there is a sharp rejection, panic fear, accompanied by increased sweating, tremors of the limbs, accelerated heartbeat, shortness of breath, dizziness.
-Outwardly, a person who does not want to admit his fear can flare up sharply, show aggression, take offense at something and thus avoid contact with a frightening object.
-Small children also resist: they cry, they will always be worn out before the same procedure or situation related to water.
-An older child often tries to negotiate a postponement of the procedure "until tomorrow", which never comes.
+Older children, teenagers and adults begin to notice that a certain situation related to water causes them anxiety and a strong desire to avoid it.
+If they fail to avoid it, a sharp rejection, panic fear appears, accompanied by increased sweating, tremors of the limbs, accelerated heartbeat, shortness of breath, dizziness.
+Outwardly, a person who does not want to admit his fear can suddenly flare up, show aggression, take offense at something and thus avoid contact with the frightening object.
+Small children also resist: they cry, throw tantrums always before the same procedure or situation related to water.
+An older child often tries to agree to postpone the procedure "until tomorrow", which never happens.

-Adolescents and adults can hide hydrophobia for a long time.
-Much depends on the situation in which the water makes them fear.
-For example, if it is caused by immersion in deep water, the person simply does not like to go to the beach, pool or water park, does not go to the sea.
-The fear of depth in water is usually not very noticeable to outsiders.
-A person, as a rule, can calmly rest on the banks of water bodies, even swim in shallow water.
+Teenagers and adults can hide hydrophobia for a long time.
+Much depends on the situation in which water causes fear in them.
+For example, if it is caused by diving into deep water, a person simply does not like going to the beach, swimming pool or water park, does not go to the sea.
+Fear of depth in water is usually not very noticeable to strangers.
+A person, as a rule, can calmly relax on the shore of reservoirs, even swim in shallow water.
 His reaction to the lack of a bottom under his feet is often known only to him.
-To hide your fear of night swimming is generally easy.
-If the phobia concerns easily avoidable situations associated with water and does not interfere with a full life, then usually no treatment is required.
-The fear of hygienic and medical water procedures interferes in life much more.
+It is generally easy to hide your horror of night swimming.
+If the phobia concerns easily avoidable situations related to water and does not interfere with a full life, then usually no treatment is required.
+But the fear of hygienic and medical water procedures interferes with life much more.

-For example, a child may develop a fear of hot water if they are dipped in a tub filled with too warm water.
-Then each procedure and even the very type of bath can cause hysterical crying for a long time.
-More often, such phobias disappear with age, as adults control the temperature of the water on their own.
+For example, a fear of hot water can develop in a child who was dipped into a bathtub filled with too warm water.
+Then each procedure and even the very sight of the bathtub can cause hysterical crying for a long time.
+More often, such phobias disappear with age, since adults control the water temperature themselves.

-The fear of large amounts of water has been singled out as a separate type - thalassophobia.
-Large is meant the endless expanses of seas and oceans, uncontrollable elements, tsunamis, Mariana and similar depressions, monsters living in the depths of the sea.
-Such fear manifests itself in different ways: some cannot even look at paintings by seascapes or films about sea adventures without a shudder, others simply do not go to rest at sea, and still others will live like this, not realizing that they have such a phobia.
+Fear of large amounts of water is a separate type - thalassophobia.
+By large we mean the endless expanses of seas and oceans, uncontrollable elements, tsunamis, the Mariana Trench and similar trenches, monsters living in the depths of the sea.
+This fear manifests itself in different ways: some cannot look at even marine paintings or films about sea adventures without shuddering, others simply do not go on vacation to the sea, and others will live their lives without realizing that they have such a phobia.

-As a variant of anxiety disorder, aquaphobia is manifested by the following symptoms:
+As a variant of anxiety disorder, aquaphobia manifests itself with the following symptoms:

-- the state of anxiety arises every time when mentioning the possibility of the same situation related to water, or contact only with a water body;
+• a state of anxiety arises every time the possibility of the same situation related to water or contact only with a water object is mentioned;

-- the prospect of experiencing another contact with the object of fear causes rejection, it is avoided by any means, whenever possible;
+• the prospect of experiencing further contact with the object of fear causes aversion, it is avoided by any means possible;

-- psychologically aquaphobia manifests itself: a premonition of a catastrophe from a meeting with a water body or falling into a phobic situation; an increase in anxiety and anxiety; absent-mindedness, temporary loss of memory, feeling of "emptiness" in the head; hypersensitivity to sound and light; expectation of deterioration in physical condition.
+• Psychologically, aquaphobia manifests itself as: a premonition of a catastrophe from encountering a water object or getting into a phobic situation; increasing anxiety and worry; absent-mindedness, temporary memory loss, a feeling of “emptiness” in the head; hypersensitivity to sounds and light; expectation of deterioration of physical condition.

-Vegetative symptoms appear almost simultaneously with an increase in mental stress and can manifest themselves in a very diverse way from almost all body systems.
-Such manifestations provoke hyperactivity of the sympathetic nervous system and the growing involuntary muscle tension.
-An attack of phobia may be accompanied by a pressing headache (the so-called "neurasthenic helmet"); tremor of the limbs; myalgia; dizziness and ringing in the ears; hyperhidrosis; a veil before the eyes; tachycardia or bradycardia; heart pain; sensation of a lump in the throat; dry mouth; epigastric pain; urge to empty the bowels and bladder; Difficulty or rapid breathing.
+Vegetative symptoms appear almost simultaneously with the increase in mental stress and can manifest themselves in a variety of ways from virtually all body systems.
+Such manifestations are provoked by hyperactivity of the sympathetic nervous system and increasing involuntary muscle tension.
+An attack of phobia may be accompanied by a pressing headache (the so-called "neurasthenic helmet"); tremor of the limbs; myalgia; dizziness and ringing in the ears; hyperhidrosis; a veil before the eyes; tachycardia or bradycardia; heart pain; a lump in the throat; dry mouth; pain in the epigastrium; urge to empty the bowels and bladder; difficult or rapid breathing.

-From situation to situation, fear grows uncontrollably and each time it is experienced more and more pronounced.
-At a supposed meeting with the object of fear, panic attacks can develop - a growing intense fear with pronounced vegetative manifestations.
-The cognitive effect of anxiety is also gradually increasing, consisting in the fact that a person prone to a phobia does not adequately assess the accompanying physical symptoms.
-He assumes that he is developing a serious disease, for example, a brain tumor, or is expecting myocardial infarction, stroke.
+From situation to situation, fear grows uncontrollably and is experienced more and more intensely each time.
+When expected to meet the object of fear, panic attacks may develop - increasing intense fear with pronounced vegetative manifestations.
+The cognitive effect of anxiety gradually increases, which consists in the fact that a person subject to a phobia inadequately assesses the accompanying physical symptoms.
+He assumes that he is developing a serious disease, for example, a brain tumor or expects a myocardial infarction, stroke.

-The patient may develop sleep disturbances: nightmares of the appropriate subject, during which he wakes up in horror with a strong heartbeat, mostly not understanding what woke him up.
-True, with simple phobic disorders, the patient may later fall asleep again and sleep until morning.
+The patient may develop sleep disorders: nightmares, with a corresponding theme, during which he wakes up in horror with a strong heartbeat, mostly without understanding what woke him up.
+However, with simple phobic disorders, the patient may later fall asleep again and sleep until morning.

 Complications and consequences

-Simple phobias, which include the pathological fear of water, in many cases, significantly worsen the quality of life of the person exposed to them.
-Not everyone can cope with them on their own, and without treatment, aquaphobia can take on a chronic course and be complicated by more pronounced autonomic symptoms, depersonalization / derealization syndrome.
-Patients try with all their might to avoid a frightening situation, fearing to look ridiculous in the eyes of others, since they are aware of the inadequacy of their fear.
-In addition, thoughts of developing insanity, serious and fatal somatic diseases come to their minds.
+Simple phobias, which include pathological fear of water, in many cases significantly worsen the quality of life of the person affected by them.
+Not everyone can cope with them on their own, and without treatment, aquaphobia can become chronic and complicated by more pronounced vegetative symptoms, depersonalization/derealization syndrome.
+Patients try to avoid the frightening situation with all their might, afraid of looking ridiculous in the eyes of others, because they realize the inadequacy of their fear.
+In addition, thoughts of developing madness, serious and fatal somatic diseases come to their minds.

-The development of an obsessive-compulsive disorder is possible.
-If at the initial stage fear arises only during direct contact with the object or the situation causing it, later - at the very thought of the object of fear, for some these thoughts become obsessive and regularly arise for no reason.
+Development of obsessive-compulsive disorder is possible.
+If at the initial stage fear arises only with direct contact with the object or situation that causes it, later - already with the mere thought of the object of fear, for some these thoughts become obsessive and regularly arise without reason.

-It is believed that even the risk of suicide in people susceptible to any kind of phobia is higher than in those who do not.
+It is believed that even the risk of suicide in people who suffer from any phobia is higher than in those who do not suffer from it.

 Diagnostics fear of water

-When diagnosing aquaphobia, the doctor relies on the results of a conversation with the patient himself, his parents (if the child is sick), the patient's personal and family history.
-To assess the general condition of the patient, examinations can be prescribed, since with a simple phobic disorder, the massiveness of the patient's complaints does not correspond to his state of health.
-Sometimes there is a need for several meetings with the patient.
-The main diagnostic markers are the patient's statement that his uncontrollable fear is caused by contact with water or a situation associated with it, he tries with all his might to avoid contact, as well as the primacy of psychological and somatic manifestations, rather than delusional obsessive thoughts.
-[5]
+When diagnosing aquaphobia, the doctor relies on the results of a conversation with the patient himself, his parents (if the patient is a child), and the patient's personal and family history.
+To assess the general condition of the patient, examinations may be prescribed, since with a simple phobic disorder, the massiveness of the patient's complaints does not correspond to his state of health.
+Sometimes it is necessary to meet with the patient several times.
+The main diagnostic markers are the patient's statement that his uncontrollable fear is caused by contact with water or a situation related to it, he tries with all his might to avoid contact, as well as the primacy of psychological and somatic manifestations, and not delusional obsessive thoughts. [ 5 ]

 Differential diagnosis

-Differential diagnosis is carried out with other phobias, hypochondriacal or delusional disorder, obsessive-compulsive disorder, OCD, depression, schizophrenia, in the symptom complex of which phobias can be observed as concomitant conditions.
+Differential diagnostics are carried out with other phobias, hypochondriacal or delusional disorder, obsessive-compulsive disorder, OCD, depression, schizophrenia, in the symptom complex of which phobias may be observed as concomitant conditions.

 Who to contact?